 Soon after his release from prison, Steve recorded and released his well-received first single “Blinding Lights”.
 ‘Smokin’ Joe Murphy, Program Director of KBYG Radio in Big Springs, Texas, said: “Great song – a real Texas two-stepper”.
 Blinding Lights received similar accolades from country music insiders such as Dusty Wakeman (renowned Los Angelos producer/engineer and bass player); Chip Rau (Screaming Tiger Records, Los Angelos); Brian Whelan (Los Angeles singer/songwriter); James Hand (Texas singer/songwriter); The Iceman (Rhode Island DJ at Best Country Radio), and others.
 Blinding Lights charted in the top ten on ReverbNation and in the top 100 songs of 2015 on Best Country Radio.
 Griggs has shared the stage with country music greats such as David Frizzell, Shelly West, James Hand, Freddy Fender, Sean Allen (currently touring with Carlene Carter and Commander Cody) and much more.

-Steve Griggs Band’s regular members reveal years of individual musical and stage experience and talent in the outlaw and traditional country, as well as Americana genres
+Steve Griggs Band’s regular members reveal years of individual musical and stage experience and talent in the outlaw and traditional country, Americana, as well as Ameripolitan genres